Parachuting: Visibility

 As parachuting is an aviation activity under the visual flight rules, it is generally illegal to jump in or through clouds, according to the relevant rules governing the airspace, such as FAR105 in the US or Faldskærmsbestemmelser (Parachuting Ordinances) in Denmark.
 Jumpers and pilots of the dropping aircraft similarly bear responsibility of following the other VFR elements, in particular ensuring that the air traffic at the moment of jump does not create a hazard.

 Canopy collisions

 A collision with another canopy is a statistical hazard, and may be avoided by observing simple principles, including knowing upper wind speeds, the number of party members and exit groups, and having sufficient exit separation between jumpers.
 In 2013, 17% of all skydiving fatalities in the United States resulted from mid-air collisions.

 Training

 Skydiving can be practised without jumping.
 Vertical wind tunnels are used to practise for free fall ("indoor skydiving" or "bodyflight"), while virtual reality parachute simulators are used to practise parachute control.

 Beginning skydivers seeking training have the following options:

+Tandem

+Tandem skydiving or tandem parachuting refers to a type of skydiving where a student skydiver is connected to an instructor via a harness.
+The instructor guides the student through the whole jump from exit through freefall, piloting the canopy, and landing.
+The student needs only minimal instruction before making a tandem jump with the instructor.

 Static line

+A static line is a fixed cord attached to a large, stable object.
+It is used to open parachutes automatically for paratroopers and novice parachutists.